AlanCherkas/Lottery/README.md

 # Lottery Game

 The player enters the lottery with an initial balance and chooses how many tickets to buy.
-The player is informed how many tickets the CPU players purchased and the prize distribution.
+The player is informed how many CPU players have purchased tickets and how the prizes are distributed.

 ## Prize distribution
 There will be the following prizes: